Outsmart-OOH/ooh_open_direct/docs/v1-1/OpenDirect_OOH_1-5-1_v1-1.md

 - Time,Days = Fixed, the same volume of Frames will be delivered on each selected Day over the campaign flight
 - Time,Hours = Fixed, the same volume of Frames will be delivered on each selected Hour over the campaign flight
 - (DataSource),frame_id = Fixed, a fixed volume of frames will deliver the campaign targeting objectives.
-- (DataSource),region = Fixed, a volume of frames per region will deliver the campaign targeting objectives (there will be fliexibility within the region which frames are actually used to deliver the campaign targets)
+- (DataSource),region = Fixed, a fixed volume of frames per region will deliver the campaign targeting objectives (there will be fliexibility within the region which frames are actually used to deliver the campaign targets)

 #### Distribution,Audience,x,y